abcdesktopio/docs/opsdocs/docs/advanced/4.4/install/onpremises/kubernetes.md

 ![abcdesktop main screen login pending](img/kubernetes-setup-login-anonymous.pending.png)

-Few seconds later, processes are ready to run.
-You should see the abcdesktop main screen, with no application in the dock.
+A few seconds later, all processes are ready to run.
+You should see the abcdesktop main screen, with no applications in the dock.

 ![abcdesktop main screen ready](img/kubernetes-setup-login-anonymous.done.png)